 In his book, “Where Is God When It Hurts”, author Philip Yancey talked about Dr. Brand of Louisiana who lived among people with leprosy where he came to appreciate pain.
 In his works, he discovered that leprosy patients are suffering because they have a very defective pain system.
 Also known as Hansen’s disease, it is infectious and characterized by disfiguring skin sores, nerve damage and decreasing of one’s strength.
 Skin lesions decrease its sensation to touch, heat, or pain and do not heal after several weeks or months.
 He started following around patients at a leprosarium in India wondering how else they damage themselves.
 During one of his studies, pieces of fingers and toes disappear while patients are sleeping.
 He learned that rats were coming into the open-air wards and nibbling on unsuspecting patients.
 Without feeling pain, the patient is undisturbed until they wake up the next morning to find missing parts of their limbs.
 Then it became mandatory that each patient released from the hospital must have a cat for nocturnal protection.
 There were many other causes that contribute to patients’ deteriorating conditions in their daily lives.
 In short, leprosy works like an anesthetic, attacking the pain cells in our body producing numbness – hence, the absence of pain!
 The same is true in advanced cases of diabetes.

-of severe increased intracranial pressure and was diagnosed with subdural hematoma with suspected intracranial hypotension due to spontaneous spinal cerebrospinal fluid (CSF) leaks.
+On Sept 8, 2008, I had CT scan of my brain.
+There was an evidence of severe increased intracranial pressure and was diagnosed with subdural hematoma with suspected intracranial hypotension due to spontaneous spinal cerebrospinal fluid (CSF) leaks.
 Two major surgeries were performed 10 days after I was admitted at the hospital – they drilled four holes on the top of my skull to release the hematoma, and a laminectomy (the day after) which left more than 7-inch of surgical scar at the back of my neck to prevent the recurrent of hematoma.
 Lumbar puncture tests and a series of MRI scans were also further performed in between two surgeries to determine the cause and take preventive measures of the first ailment.
 Now that's a lot of torture!
 If not for the pains, I could have damaged my senses with either blurry visions, slur in speech, or worst, become paralyzed or fall into a coma if actions weren’t done soon enough.
 Can you tell how much pain I have been through in order to put my suffering to an end?
 Even though I cannot stand being awake since the pain is too much for me to bear, life must go on.

 Just imagine how amazingly God created our body with minute details: The brain and spinal cord are covered by a tough, translucent membrane called the Dura matter due they are fragile and need extensive protection from being infected by disease organisms, from being crushed and other forms of harm.
 Cerebrospinal fluid (CSF) surrounds the brain and spinal cord and cushions the brain and spinal cord from jolts.
 The blood-brain barrier protects the brain from any chemical intrusion from the rest of the body.
 The blood flowing into the brain is filtered in order to prevent harmful chemicals from affecting the brain.
 The absence of pain will make it hard to detect a single symptom of anomaly in the nervous system alone.
 Just two nights after surgery, I felt this strange sensation in my head as my brain gets fully hydrated.
 The top of my head which felt like a deflated ball suddenly came to rise slowly.
 I felt every square inch of my scalp hardening and the shape of my skull turned back in its full roundness again.
 Simply amazing!
 Now how many of you have ever experienced that kind of sensation ever?!?
 This is something you don’t get to see or experience every day, unless you are the neurologist yourself!